visgl/luma.gl/docs/api-reference/gltools/with-parameters.md

 # withParameters

-Finally, luma.gl enables a 'stateless' WebGL programming model.
+luma.gl enables a 'stateless' WebGL programming model.
 In this model, state settings can be passed as parameters to rendering commands, or applied temporarily using `withParameters` rather than being set and unset directly on the global state.
 For more information, see the remarks.

 The following functions are provided:
 * `withParameters` - Runs a function with a set of parameters temporarily applied